sivizius/sucks/include/assembly/README.md

       Macro assembly@@finaliser                                                                     ;assembly@@yourInstructionSet will be called with `code`, assembly@@finaliser with `end code`. yourInstructionSet@@killMySelf                                                              ;Purges all your macros, except internal ones.
       End Macro                                                                                     ;Make sure, that all the instructions are not available anymore.
-      Include 'include/assembly/yourInstructionSet_version0.flib'                                   ;Load the instructionset version 0.
+      Include 'include/assembly/yourInstructionSet/version0.flib'                                   ;Load the instructionset version 0.
 E.g. 80386.flib for i386-assembly. (second file)
       .machine = yourInstructionSet@@version0                                                       ;Used e.g. by uf4 to specify the ISA of a code-yapter.
                                                                                                     ;Make sure, that this magic value does not interfere with other instructionsets.
     End Struc                                                                                       ;Please use upper-case, otherwise it could cause hardly debuggable errors. assembly@@addInstructionSet         yourInstructionSet, assembly@@yourInstructionSet            ;This actually adds the yourInstructionSet to the list of instructionsets.
 ```

-Finally you have to add `Include 'include/assembly/yourInstructionSet.flib'` (first file) below `;add your instructionsets here` in *../assembly.flib*.
+Finally you have to add `Include 'include/assembly/yourInstructionSet.flib'` (first file) below `add your instructionsets here` in *../assembly.flib*.
-Internal macros, structures, variables, constants, etc. should start with *yourInstructionSet@@*, so they do not interfere with other modules.
+Internal macros, structures, variables, constants, etc. should start with `yourInstructionSet@@`, so they do not interfere with other modules.
 Local symbols, that are not accessable outside an macro, i.e. `temp`, can be named as you want.
 Nobody cares about your local shit.
 All you files should use *flib* as file-extension.
-Have a look at the other
+Have a look at the other.

 include/assembly/lister.flib
 ----------------------------